pmb-7684/ST558_Project_3/README.md

 ## Predictive Models for Online New Popularity Data Set

-The purpose of this repository is to create predictive models and automating RMarkdown reports.
-Analysis are completed on the Online News Popularity Data Set.
+The purpose of this repository is to create predictive models and automating R Markdown reports.
+Analysis are completed on the Online News Popularity Data Set from UCI.
 Additional information about this data can be accessed [here](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).

 #### The data contains the following variables: